Terms and Conditions

 6.4 The Customer will provide at its expense at Customer delivery location(s) adequate and appropriate equipment and manual labour for off-loading the Goods.

-6.5 Where the Customer places an Order with multiple call-offs or shipment dates, the Company shall invoice the Customer for each shipment on the applicable shipment date.
+6.5 Where the Customer places an Order with multiple call-offs or shipment dates, the Company may invoice the Customer for each shipment on the applicable shipment date.
 The Customer shall be liable for the entire value of the Order, regardless of whether it requests shipment of all Goods under that Order.
 If no expiration date is stated in the Order, it shall expire twelve months from its date and the Company shall invoice any remaining balance due in respect of the Order on its expiry or termination (without obligation to provide any further Goods in respect of that Order).

 7. HARDWARE MAINTENANCE & SERVICE TERMS

 7.1 OEM Support.
 The Customer may purchase from the Company support services as provided by a relevant original equipment manufacturer (“OEM”), in accordance with the OEM’s standard support terms (“OEM Support”).
 The Customer acknowledges and agrees that the Company acts as reseller of the OEM Support and it shall enter into the OEM’s standard terms and conditions for such OEM Support, which shall form part of this Agreement insofar as applicable to the OEM Support.

 7.2 Company Maintenance Services.
 The Company shall provide the maintenance services (“Maintenance”) detailed in the Order.
 The Company will perform the Maintenance at the locations and in relation to the Hardware agreed, during the Company’s standard support hours.
 Hardware received for repair which falls outside of the scope of the Maintenance may be repaired at the Company’s sole discretion subject to payment by the Customer of the costs of such repair on a time and material basis.